-We did a large job installing The Gutter Cover™ after the homeowner broke his back trying to clean his gutters.
+We did a large job installing gutter protection after the homeowner broke his back trying to clean his gutters.
 He was working from a ladder that was not on level ground.
 When he reached over to clear a section of gutter in the corner, the center of balance changed causing the ladder to shift and it fell, with him on it.
 Such accidents are not uncommon.
 According to the Centers for Disease Control, 53 people die each year from ladder deaths and more than 8,300 are injured.
 Most ladder deaths are from falls of 10 feet or less.
 Such statistics begs the question; do we really know how to use a ladder properly when cleaning gutters?

 In case you have not had the time to access that information you will find some of the key elements of ladder safety below.

-Wear clean slip-resistant shoes.
+- Wear clean slip-resistant shoes.
 Shoes with leather soles are not considered to be sufficiently slip-resistant.

-Before using a ladder, inspect it to make sure it’s in good working condition.
+- Before using a ladder, inspect it to make sure it’s in good working condition.
 Ladders with loose or missing parts or that sway or lean to the side must be rejected.

-If the ladder is not level install leg levelers to keep it properly balanced.
+- If the ladder is not level install leg levelers to keep it properly balanced.

 - The Duty Rating of the ladder must be greater than the total weight of the climber and all other tools/objects placed on the ladder.

 - The length of the ladder must be sufficient so the climber does not have to stand on the top rung or step.

-The ladder must be placed on firm level ground without any type of slippery condition present at either the base or top support points.
+- The ladder must be placed on firm level ground without any type of slippery condition present at either the base or top support points.

-Only one person at a time on a ladder.
+- Only one person at a time on a ladder.

 - Do not place a ladder in front of doors that can be opened toward the ladder.
 The door must be blocked open, locked or guarded.